PromptTTS++: Controlling Speaker Identity in Prompt-Based Text-to-Speech Using Natural Language Descriptions: Conclusion

 \section{Conclusion}

 In this paper, we proposed PromptTTS++, a prompt-based TTS system that allows control over speaker identity.
 We introduced the speaker prompt to control speaker identity and constructed a dataset based on the LibriTTS-R dataset with manual annotations.
-Our experimental results demonstrated that our method enabled speaker identity control using the additional speaker prompt.
-Future work includes larger-scale annotations of speaker prompts for the entire LibriTTS-R speakers.
-Furthermore, investigating the prompt-based TTS systems for novel speaker generation tasks would be an interesting research direction.
+Our experimental results demonstrated that our method enabled speaker identity control using the additional speaker prompt. \finalredit{Future work includes conducting larger-scale annotations of speaker prompts for all LibriTTS-R speakers and disentangling speaker and style factors from the learned embedding for more refined control.} Furthermore, investigating the prompt-based TTS for novel speaker generation tasks is an interesting research direction.